 The best way I know to find good people for your team is to look for recommendations of professionals and trades people from other expats who have personal experience using the person they are recommending for like work.

 I believe it's also wise to take the time to get references and check the background of any and all employees you hire.
-An ounce of prevention hiring an employee is be worth a pound of cure firing an employee.
+An ounce of prevention hiring an employee is worth a pound of cure firing an employee.

 Start small and let your business acclimate before expanding.